JessVarghese/Thankammas-Kitchen/README.md

   ## Description

- Thankamma's Kitchen is a fictional restaurant  multi-page website using HTML, CSS, jQuery and Bootstrap.
+ Thankamma's Kitchen is a fictional restaurant multi-page website that offers the user information on a new up-and-coming restaurant.

 [Deployed application](https://jessvarghese.github.io/Thankammas-Kitchen/)